How Does Your Last Mile Logistics Software Stack Up?

 Questions to ask about your organization's current last mile logistics software solution:

 Is your solution SaaS based?

 Do you have a mobile app for your drivers, and are they using it?

 Do driver settlements continue to be a pain point?

 Almost all organizations have some sort of logistics and delivery software in place.
 The purpose of this article is to help you quickly evaluate how your current solution stacks up to what is considered a best-in-class last mile logistics solution.
 Go through this shortlist of important functionality and must-haves to determine where you may have gaps that could be holding you back today or hinder your ability to compete successfully in the future.

 SaaS solutions deliver superior performance, flexibility, and pricing.

-It’s probably no secret that cloud-based software, often referred to as SaaS (software-as-a-service) is superior to an on-premise system.
-You may have legacy software that was originally installed on-premise that is now being shifted to the cloud.
+It’s probably no secret that cloud-based software, often referred to as SaaS (software-as-a-service) is superior to an on-premises system.
+You may have legacy software that was originally installed on-premises that is now being shifted to the cloud.
 This is often a painful, expensive process that leaves some customers without access to advanced functionality and features.
 While technology shifts continue to disrupt, here is what you may be missing out on if you are using a legacy software solution that has not made the complete move to the cloud.